Atheos/Atheos/docs/UPCOMING.md

 ### Codegit
 - [ ] trait/execute: $result needs to be either imploded or exploded into an array
+- [ ] When adding changes to a commit, the backend should try to add or remove them live.
+Commit should be one action, and the message should be cached for you to come back to.
 - [ ] Updating Codegit to use more well-rounded execute function
 	- [ ] Update files to match new return
 		- [?]
 Branches